AP World History Practice Test 2026 Official Study Guide [PDF]

 SCORING

-Individual parts of the exam are weighted, and scores are calculated based on a complicated formula that is converted to scores from 1 to 5.
-Scores are set each year based on the result of the group of students who took that particular exam and are aligned with the performance of students enrolled in courses at the college level.
+Individual exam parts are weighted, and scores are calculated using a complex formula that yields scores from 1 to 5.
+Scores are set each year based on the results of the group of students who took that exam and are aligned with the performance of students enrolled in college-level courses.
 You will not see your scores on individual sections.
 Scores are generally interpreted as:

 5: Extremely well qualified.
 Equivalent to an A in a college course, and accepted by many institutions for credit or some kind of benefit, such as course substitution.